-I've argued elsewhere that ideological oppression is best understood by focusing on social practices (Haslanger 2017a).
-On my view, practices constitute and depend on social relations; relations link nodes in structures.
-Social relations include relations between people: being a parent of, being an employee of, being a student of; they also include relations to things: cooking, owning, occupying, driving, eating, herding.
-For example, the practice of cooking involves not only a cook and someone to eat the food, but also the source of seeds, land, water, heat, the knowledge to produce palatable foodstuffs, and culinary traditions; in the contemporary context cooking also links us to distributors, transport systems, waste disposal systems, and global labor chains.
+include relations to things: cooking, owning, occupying, driving, eating, herding.
+For example, the practice of cooking involves not only a cook and someone to eat the food, but also the source of seeds, land, water, heat, the knowledge to produce palatable foodstuffs, and culinary traditions; in the contemporary context cooking also links us to distributors, transport systems, waste disposal systems, and global labour chains.
 Virtually all practices are embedded in such broad systems.
-Attention to practices is crucial for work on social justice because they are a nexus where individual agency is enabled and constrained by social factors; they produce, distribute, and organize, things taken to have value; and they are a potential site for social change.
+Attention to practices is crucial for work on social justice because they are a nexus where individual agency is enabled and constrained by social factors; they produce, distribute, and organize, things taken to have value4; and they are a potential site for social change.

-Because of the huge cognitive demands of coordination across highly varying and variable circumstances, humans cannot rely on "preinstalled, competence-specific information" (Sterelny 2012, xi).
-A cedar waxwing may be hard-wired to eat small red round things found in its environment (e.g., holly berries), or to mate with others who emit a particular call.
-Humans
+Because of the huge cognitive demands of coordination across highly varying and variable circumstances, humans cannot rely on 'preinstalled, competence-specific information' [Sterelny 2012: xi].5 A cedar waxwing may be hard-wired to eat small red round things found in its environment (e.g., holly berries), or to mate with others who emit a particular call.
+Humans evolved to be social foragers in a broad variety of ecological contexts.
+This required social learning, reliable cross-generational transmission, and the material and technological resources for building on what came before [Sterelny 2012: esp. chs 2-3].